-If stormwater does not meet the release criteria, DAS seeks to identify the source of the contaminant so corrective actions can be implemented to prevent a recurrence.
+If stormwater does not meet the release criteria, Corteva seeks to identify the source of the contaminant so corrective actions can be implemented to prevent a recurrence.

-Officers of the Council carried out regular inspections of the site during the 2017-2018 monitoring period.
-The inspections included the storage of raw materials and product, the maintenance and housekeeping of process areas and roadways, the stormwater collection and retention systems, stormwater sampling and release records and inspections of the discharge point and receiving waters in the Herekawe Stream.
-Scheduled inspections were carried out on 6 September and 13 December 2018, and 22 February and 31 May 2019.
+Officers of the Council carried out four inspections of the site during the 2021-2022 monitoring period.
+The inspections included the maintenance and housekeeping of process areas and roadways, the stormwater collection and retention systems, stormwater sampling and release records and inspections of the discharge point and receiving waters in the Herekawe Stream.
+Scheduled inspections were carried out on 16 August 2021, 4 February 2022, 11 March 2022 and 21 June 2022.
+Notes from these visits are summarised below.